dynamsoft-docs/document-viewer-docs/api/interface/mergedocumentoptions.md

 ### creationDate

 Specify the creation date of the new merged document.
-Please note that the argument should be `D:YYYYMMDDHHmmSSOHH'mm'`, like `D:20230101085959-08'00'`.It also supports the older format `D:YYYYMMDDHHmmSS`, like `D:20230101085959`; in this case, the system will automatically add the corresponding time zone information, for example, `D:20230101085959-08'00'`.
+Please note that the argument should be `D:YYYYMMDDHHmmSSOHH'mm'`, like `D:20230101085959-08'00'`.
+It also supports the older format `D:YYYYMMDDHHmmSS`.
+If this format is used (e.g., `D:20230101085959`), the system will automatically add the relevant time zone information, resulting in a complete representation like `D:20230101085959-08'00'`.

 ### deleteOriginal